Dear god, why won’t she just eat?

 - Rule out or address sensory issues and/or oral motor challenges via a feeding therapist or an Occupational Therapist.

 The pressure is on.

-Around the age 18 months or so, our kids develop into these adorable little people with a not-so-adorable need for independence.
-They want to feel a sense of control of their surroundings - from what they wear (even if it doesn’t match) to what they eat (even if it means not eating).
-If they feel a smidgen of pressure coming from their parents they can get their backs up.
-Getting upset with our kids at meals triggers a fight or flight response in them and ultimately shuts down their appetite.
+Around18 months, our kids develop into these adorable little people with a not-so-adorable need for independence.
+They want to feel a sense of control – from what they wear (even if it doesn’t match) to what they eat (even if it means not eating).
+If they feel a smidgen of pressure they can get their backs up.
+Getting upset with our kids at meals triggers a fight or flight response and ultimately shuts down their appetite.